 Consider having remote employees use a password manager, email encryption, and security software to keep your network protected from hacks and viruses.
 You may also want to institute a policy discouraging the use of public WiFi or computers.

 Be A Coach, Not A Babysitter

 We’re all people with hopes, dreams, and career goals.
 Find out what motivates your remote team members and try to inspire them as individuals.
-The internet is a great power and it’s the main element that makes the remote work possible.
+The internet is a great power and it’s the main element that makes remote work possible.
 However, it heavily depends on how exactly you leverage the power of the internet.
-If you can align your business mission with the goals of your remote employees, you’ll increase the familial feeling among your entire staff, as well as overall business productivity.
+If you can align your business mission with the goals of your remote employees, you’ll increase the familial feeling among your entire staff and overall business productivity.